 by Patrick Ruckert

 Venezuela today brings to the forefront of discussion and debate the fundamental principle of national sovereignty.
-That the neo-cons infesting the Trump administration have been allowed to threaten the sovereignty of the Venezuela nation-state, under a President, himself under the threat of a coup, must not only raise a protest, but must also provide us the opportunity to define more precisely that principle of national sovereignty.
+Its threat must not only raise a protest, but must also provide us the opportunity to define more precisely that principle of national sovereignty.

 No one has defined that principle better than America’s greatest Secretary of State John Quincy Adams (1817-1825).